 Chicken stock is a regular staple in my kitchen.
 I throw chicken stock in with veggies, soups, and stews.
 Homemade chicken stock has a rich, silky flavor that adds a special touch to dishes.
 Making your own chicken stock is a simple way to make use of ingredients you already have on hand.
 I roast a brined chicken at least once a week.
 If you don’t have time to roast a chicken, a rotisserie chicken from the grocery works just as well.
-When I have removed all the meat from the chicken, I use the bones to make my stock with this simple slow cooker chicken stock recipe which I think you will love.
+When I have removed all the meat from the herbed whole chicken, I use the bones to make my stock with this simple slow cooker chicken stock recipe which I think you will love.

 Slow Cooker Chicken Stock Recipe: